 Dr. Ron Davis, Director of our Open Medicine Foundation Scientific Advisory Board, brought together world-renowned researchers with a track record of innovation and success to take on the End ME/CFS Project.
 As part of this board, they are now contributing their time, experience, connections, and brilliant minds to ending ME/CFS and the suffering it causes.
 At their first meeting in October, 2014, the board determined that finding a diagnostic biomarker by studying the severely ill patients will be the most productive first step.
 In May, 2015, we announced the ME/CFS Severely ill Big Data Study.
-We invite you to learn more about our esteemed ME/CFS Scientific Advisory Board members, which includes three Nobel Laureates and six National Academy of Sciences Members:
+We invite you to learn more about our esteemed ME/CFS Scientific Advisory Board members, which includes two Nobel Laureates and six National Academy of Sciences Members: